tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 ## Setup

-This has been initially developed on: Windows 10/64bit, NVIDIA GTX 980 (Vulkan API 1.0.8), Vulkan SDK 1.0.21.
-Other Vulkan capable systems/GPUs are expected to work, most proably requiring some modifications.
+This has been developed and tested on Vulkan SDK 1.0.8 up to Vulkan SDK 1.0.46, on Windows, and Linux (ubuntu 16.06), with NVIDIA drivers.
+Other Vulkan capable systems/GPUs are expected to work, most proably requiring slight modifications.

 ### Install the Vulkan SDK from LunarG

 Download the matching SDK for your system from: https://vulkan.lunarg.com

+It is recommended that you download an **Vulkan SDK version of 1.0.46 or above**.
+The Vulkan SDK library search paths have changed somewhere around SDK verions 1.0.42 and above - and the openFrameworks Vulkan renderer expects you're running the latest Vulkan SDK.

 #### Windows